Polynomial processes and their applications to mathematical Finance: Introduction

 \section{Introduction}

-Pricing and hedging of contingent claims is the crucial computation done within every model in mathematical Finance.
+Pricing and hedging of contingent claims are the crucial computations done within every model in mathematical finance.
 For European type claims this amounts to the computation of the expected value of a functional of the (discounted) price process under some martingale measure.
-Hedging portfolios are then constructed via appropriate derivatives of those expected values with respect to model parameters or to the prices, so called ``Greeks''.
+(Partial) Hedging portfolios are then constructed via appropriate derivatives of those expected values with respect to model parameters or to the prices, so called Greeks.
 Let us denote the (discounted) price process at time $T$, a vector in $ \mathbb{R}^n $, by $ X_T $.
-We can roughly distinguish three cases of complexity for the mentioned computations: \begin{enumerate} \item The probability distribution of $ X_T $ is known analytically. \item The characteristic function of $ X_T $ is known analytically. \item The local characteristics of $ X_T $ are known analytically. \end{enumerate} In the first case, a numerical quadrature algorithm is sufficient for the efficient computation of the contingent claim's price $ E[\phi(X_T)] $, where $\phi$ denotes some payoff function.
-In the second case, variants of Plancherel's theorem are applied in order to evaluate the price $ E[\phi(X_T)] $, for instance,
+We can roughly distinguish three cases of complexity for the mentioned computations: